Trust In An Attorney Who Will Fight For Your License

 Paul often inspects the accident site himself and will hire an expert to investigate, if necessary.
 This is crucial for gathering evidence before it disappears or is removed.

-Did The Property Owner Fail In Their Duty?
+Establishing Liability: Did The Property Owner Fail Their Duty?

 Property owners are not automatically responsible for accidents or injuries that happen on their property.
 People are expected to watch where they’re going and use reasonable caution.
 The key to establishing liability is proving the property owner caused a dangerous condition or had notice of the dangerous condition and failed to take timely action to fix it or properly warn individuals of the hazard.
 For example, the owner should clear away fresh snow or ice accumulations after a storm or put out safety cones next to a puddle or freshly mopped floor.